MedStar Washington Hospital Center Awarded

 Our AFib treatment goal is to get you back to living your normal, active life.
 Our cardiac specialists provide a comprehensive range of treatments, from medication through the most state-of-the-art, minimally invasive surgeries.
 We will work with you to develop a custom treatment plan that may include the following:

 - Medication: Drugs are often prescribed to manage your risk of blood clots and control your heart rate.
 Medications such as beta blockers, anti-arrhythmic medicines, and calcium channel blockers are used to manage an irregular heartbeat.

-- Cardioversion: This non-surgical, temporary procedure converts your rapid heartbeat to a normal rhythm through the use of electrical current or medication.
+- Cardioversion: This non-surgical, temporary procedure converts your rapid heartbeat to a normal rhythm using electrical current or medication

 - Ablation: Typically recommended when medication and cardioversion aren’t effective, ablation is a minimally invasive procedure.
 Your physician uses a catheter, video camera, or tiny robot to create scar tissue inside your heart, stopping your irregular heartbeat.
 This procedure requires only a small bandage at the entry site to heal.

-- WATCHMAN™: A minimally invasive procedure designed to permanently reduce the risk of stroke, by closing off the left atrial appendage (LAA), the most common site where harmful blood clots form in patients with AFib.
+- Left atrial appendage occlusion (LAAO) systems: MedStar Health physicians offer both the WATCHMAN™ and the Amulet™ devices designed to permanently reduce the risk of stroke, by closing off the left atrial appendage (LAA) during a minimally-invasive procedure.
+The LAA is the most common site where harmful blood clots form in patients with AFib.

 - Surgery: You may be a candidate for surgery if you do not respond to medical therapy or ablation.
 Surgery for atrial fibrillation is often performed with other heart surgery.